Gordon Coates: Early political career

-At the outbreak of World War I, Coates attempted to enlist for active service, but the Prime Minister, William Massey, dissuaded him from doing so by — the Reform Party had only a tenuous majority.
-In November 1916, however, Coates finally gained permission to join up — he served with considerable distinction, winning a Military Cross and bar.
+At the outbreak of World War I, Coates attempted to enlist for active service, but the prime minister, William Massey, dissuaded him from doing so by – the Reform Party had only a tenuous majority.
+In November 1916, however, Coates finally gained permission to join up – he served with considerable distinction, winning a Military Cross and bar.
 When he returned to New Zealand, many saw him as a hero, and on 2 September 1919 Massey appointed him to Cabinet as Minister of Justice, Postmaster-General, and Minister of Telegraphs.
 He later became Minister of Public Works and Minister of Railways.
+He also encouraged publicity for rail travel.
 From March 1921, Coates served as Minister of Native Affairs, where his knowledge of Māori proved a useful asset.
 He became a friend of Āpirana Ngata, and worked with him to help address Māori concerns.
+As Minister of Public Works Coates set up the regulatory framework for generation of electricity and reticulation.
+Likewise he initiated several major state hydro power schemes such as the Mangahao Power Station in the Tararua Range near Shannon which was officially opened on 3 November 1924.

 Premiership

 Coates' prominence gradually increased to the point where people saw him as a natural successor to Massey.
-When Massey died on 10 May 1925, Francis Bell became Prime Minister on an interim basis while the Party debated its leadership.
-On 30 May 1925 Coates became Prime Minister, having defeated William Nosworthy in a caucus ballot.
+When Massey died on 10 May 1925, Sir Francis Bell became caretaker prime minister while the Reform Party could make a decision on it long-term leadership.
+On 27 May 1925 Coates was elected Reform's leader having defeated William Nosworthy in a caucus ballot.
+The 74 year old Bell resigned to make way for Coates to become prime minister, aged 47, on 30 May.

+The leaders of the Liberal Party met with Coates in June 1925 to discuss the 'fusion' of the two parties to better oppose the Labour Party.
+Coates had little enthusiasm for the idea, nor did Bell or any other seniors MPs in Reform, and the idea was rejected thinking that Reform would win the election on its own.
+Coates decided against making any changes to the cabinet before the election.
+The remainder of the parliamentary session was rather dull and seen as business as usual, rather than anything new in terms of legislation.
+The biggest talking point was Nosworthy's budget which revealed a healthy surplus.
+It included a reduction to the land tax and lowered the maximum rate of income tax.
+Also created were child welfare provisions including a children's court system, state supervision for support and supervision of delinquent, neglected and illegitimate children by child welfare officers.